cs3157/recitations/I-Debugging-GDB/gdb.md

 ### Aside: why use `-g` when compiling? ###

-This is the perfect time to discuss something we glossed over in the first CLIC recitation.
+This is the perfect time to discuss something we glossed over in the first CLAC recitation.
 We told you to always compile your code with `gcc -g`.
 Why are you using `-g` though?

 `-g` embeds debugging information into the object files, and then into the